tvanepps/EthereumDiscordGuidebook/README.md

 - [Memory Copying in Contracts Deployed on Ethereum](https://notes.ethereum.org/@ipsilon/evm-mcopy-analysis) - June 2021
 ---
 ### State Expiry
 "The Ethereum state size is growing quickly...
-In order to maintain the scalability and sustainability of Ethereum, we need some
+In order to maintain the scalability and sustainability of Ethereum, we need some solutions."

 **[Review tying state expiry, witnesses, verkle trees & the portal network, as of end of June 2021](state-expiry/README.md)**